caseywreed/WorkFlow/STYLE_GUIDE.md

 ### VS Code Snippet

-Paste the following into your Visual Studio Code Code Snippets to autocomplete class documentation boilerplate when you type `doc`:
+Paste the following into your Visual Studio Code Code Snippets to autocomplete a class documentation snippet when you type `doc`:

 ```C#
 "Class Comment": {